 3. Identify Your Triggers

 Identifying the triggers that lead to your panic attacks can help you avoid or manage situations that may cause an attack.
 Keeping a journal of your panic attacks and the situations or events leading up to them can help you identify patterns and potential triggers.
-Once you identify your triggers, you can work on coping strategies to help prevent or manage future panic attacks.

 Panic Attack & Anxiety Disorder Treatment Options

-Hypnotherapy
+Clinical Hypnotherapy

 Havening

 Havening is based on the concept of neuroplasticity, which is the brain’s ability to change and adapt over time.
-By stimulating specific areas of the brain through touch and visualization, Havening can effectively change the way an individual’s brain processes and responds to traumatic memories and emotions.
+By stimulating specific areas of the brain through touch and visualisation, Havening can effectively change the way an individual’s brain processes and responds to traumatic memories and emotions.

 If you experience panic attacks frequently or they interfere with your daily life, seeking help from a mental health professional can provide you with effective treatment options and support.
-Book a FREE Strategy Call with us now and learn more how we can help.
+Book a FREE Strategy Call with us now and learn more about how we can help.

 Frequently Asked Questions